Sorooshi/SEFNACs_SEFNACn/README.md

 # SEFNAC methods

-The source codes, experimental test-beds and, the datasets of our paper titled "Summable and Nonsummable Data-Driven Models for Community Detection in Feature-Rich Networks" by [Soroosh Shalileh](https://www.hse.ru/en/org/persons/316426865) and, [Boris Mirkin](https://www.hse.ru/en/staff/bmirkin), submmited to the journal of Social Network Analysis and Mining (SNAM).
+The source codes, experimental test-beds and, the datasets of our paper entitled "Summable and Nonsummable Data-Driven Models for Community Detection in Feature-Rich Networks" by [Soroosh Shalileh](https://www.hse.ru/en/org/persons/316426865) and, [Boris Mirkin](https://www.hse.ru/en/staff/bmirkin), submmited to the journal of Social Network Analysis and Mining (SNAM).